baosiek/tcpservermonitor/README.md

 A video tutorial of this app can be seen at https://vimeo.com/465979865

+After cloning this repository go to it's root directory and build the application with <bold>"mvn clean install"</bold>

 Download tcpserver-1.0.0-SNAPSHOT-jar-with-dependencies.jar from: https://github.com/baosiek/tcpserver/raw/master/target/tcpserver-1.0.0-jar-with-dependencies.jar

 Or go to target directory and download from there